UCDFPGALab/muon_telescope/readme.md

 ### Taking scintillator data with arduino

   1) Check to see if the arduino is seeing hits (the device location may differ):
-`$ python arduinoLogTime.py /dev/ttyACM0` You should get a "starting!" and then a series of timestamps continually outputted.
+`$ python arduinoLogTime.py /dev/ttyACM0 -o "Output file name"` You should get a "starting!"

-  2) Run `$ python arduinoLogTime.py /dev/ttyACM0 >> runDir/arduino.txt &` which pipes the output to a text file in the background.
-This code must be running for the entire run.
+  2) Run `$ nohup python arduinoLogTime.py /dev/ttyACM0 -o "Output file name" &` which pipes the output to a text file in the background.
+This code must be running for the entire run. `nohup` keeps the program running even if the shell is closed for whatever reason, unlike the ampersand alone.

 ### Taking phone data